cloudsidecar/cloudsidecar/README.md

 ## Run
 `./main example.conf`

+## Building
+The version is stored in `pkg/server/listener.go`.
+To build run `./build.sh`, which utilizes the version mentioned in the listener.go file.

 ## Plugins
 CS lets you add on your own code or third party code.
 Plugins do not require recompiling CS, just drop them into a certain path and restart.